geoffrey-diederichs/ROP_Emporium/01_ret2win/README.md

 ## Static analysis

-Using ghidra we can find those functions :
+Using Ghidra we can find those functions :

 ```C
 undefined8 main(void)